8ta4/say/DONTREADME.md

 ## Transcription

+`say` taps into a powerful API that can transcribe speech fast and accurately. `say` doesn't reinvent the wheel.

 To avoid contaminating the transcription with errors, `say` can drop low-confidence segments that the transcription system isn't sure how to transcribe and only retain the ones with high confidence.

+## API Key

+I've chosen not to store the API key.
+This approach keeps the codebase simple and reduces potential security vulnerabilities.

+Designed for continuous operation, `say` ideally requires the API key to be entered just once.

 ## Segmentation